-Summer's not over yet!
-There's still time to enjoy swimming, picnicking, and spending lots of time outdoors.
 You know how important it is to protect your skin from the sun's harmful rays.
 But after you slather on the sun block, make sure to protect your eyes too.
 And don’t be fooled by overcast skies.
 Eyesight can be harmed by sunlight in any season, not just summer.
 Slip on a good pair of sunglasses to protect your eyes from sunburn, age-related macular degeneration, cataracts, blindness and even cancer of the eyelids.

 Go for Maximum Protection